Abhishek-B-R/portfolio/README.md

-# 🌐 abhi.wtf — Personal Portfolio
+# 🌐 abhishekbr.dev — Personal Portfolio

-This is the source code for my personal portfolio website [**abhi.wtf**](https://abhi.wtf), built to showcase my projects, write technical blogs, and connect with potential collaborators, companies, and communities.
+This is the source code for my personal portfolio website [**abhishekbr.dev**](https://abhishekbr.dev), built to showcase my projects, write technical blogs, and connect with potential collaborators, companies, and communities.

 The site is fast, functional, and developer-friendly — combining aesthetics with utility.